JNRowe/vim-configs/localcfg/index.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''''

-Filenames are made to closely match the plugin name, so that a simple :command:`git` commit hook can check that the plugin exists and that the config is named correctly.
+Filenames are made to closely match the plugin name, so that a simple :command:`git` commit hook can check that the plugin exists and that the file is named correctly.

 But yeah, I agree that it is kinda ugly.